amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 ```

 **Weeks 9-16: Gradual Migration**
-They didn't fire everyone day one.
-They migrated process by process:
+They didn't eliminate all roles immediately.
+They gradually revealed which work was necessary and which was theater:

 - Week 9: Automated quote generation (invisible)
 - Week 10: Automated carrier submissions (hours to seconds)